A Critical Study on Data Leakage in Recommender System Offline Evaluation: Data Leakage in Offline Evaluation

 In this section, we show that the context keeps changing along the global timeline.
 That is, users may be active or inactive at different time points and items may become available at any time.
-Hence, it is important to model the temporal context along global timeline.
-A failure in considering global timeline in offline evaluation of recommender system can lead to data leakage.
-An immediate question we have is: \textit{what is the impact of data leakage?} The answer to this question is an indication of to what extend the reported performance in literature truly reflects a model's recommendation accuracy in reality.
+Hence, it is important to model the temporal context along the global timeline.
+Failure to consider the global timeline in the offline evaluation of recommender system can lead to data leakage.
+An immediate question we have is: \textit{what is the impact of data leakage?} The answer to this question is an indication of to what extent the reported performance in literature truly reflects a model's recommendation accuracy in reality.
 For instance, if the impact is negligible, then there is no need to change our way of conducting evaluation.
 Otherwise, we may need to conduct offline evaluation in a more realistic manner for fair comparison of various recommendation models.
-Next, we study impact of data leakage through the changes of recommendation results with different severity of data leakage, in Sections~\ref{sec:expDesign} and ~\ref{sec:expResults}.
+Next, we study the impact of data leakage from the changes in recommendation results with different severity of data leakage, in Sections~\ref{sec:expDesign} and ~\ref{sec:expResults}.